 How long do I have to change the grading option for a course?
 (Graded ↔ P/NP)

-The Academic Calendar under “Current Students” on the UO homepage will give you this deadline for each term.
-You can also find the deadline by clicking on the course’s CRN on the online class schedule on DuckWeb.
+You can find the Academic calendar on the UO registrar homepage: https://registrar.uoregon.edu/calendars/academic.
+You can also find the deadline by clicking on the course’s CRN on the class schedule.

 What is the difference between a Bachelor of Arts and a Bachelor of Science?